Dana Hills High School: Recent scores

+HMO

+Dana Hills has its own junior medical program, the Health and Medical Occupations Academy.
+The academy is for those who wish to study or pursue a career in medicine, as it prepares students for higher education in the medical field.
+Participants are involved in field trips, hospital duties, and even view medical procedures as they are performed.

 SOCSA

 The South Orange County School of the Arts (SOCSA), a part of Dana Hills High School, is a visual and performing arts academy for students within the Capistrano Unified School District.
 Conceived in 1989 by a group of parents, teachers and administrators, the academy was chartered by the District on November 20, 1995.
 The pilot program at Dana Hills High School was launched in the Spring semester of 1996.

 In October 2000, the SOCSA Foundation was formed to raise funds to support the SOCSA Academy.
 In the fall of 2015, the Friends of SOCSA was formed as a replacement non-profit to support the SOCSA Academy.